 - All materials will be grouped per child.
 Each camper will have a bin of art supplies that will be just theirs to use during the camp day.
-When extra materials are needed, an ISM staff person will gather those materials.
+When extra materials are needed, a museum staff person will gather those materials.

-- We will do our best to limit contact with non-camp staff and museum guests.
-This includes visiting the galleries before the museum opens and having lunch in our camp room.
+- We will do our best to limit contact with non-camp staff and museum visitors.
+This includes touring the galleries before the museum opens and having lunch in our camp room.

 - Recess and free exploration are important aspects of camp.
 We will have variety of exploration bins that a camper can explore with for the day.
 These materials will be cleaned at the end of each day.
 If the weather permits (not raining), we will go outside for walks and non-contact recess games.

 - Campers will wash their hands when entering and leaving the camp room, before and after snack and lunch, and after using the restroom.
 Both hand sanitizer and soap and water will be available for campers to use as needed.